upbound/docs/content/core-concepts/projects.md

 At a high level, you can think of a project defining your control plane as:

-- your platform API schemas, which are expressed as a collection of `CompositeResourceDefinitions (XRDs)`.
+- your platform API schemas, which you express as a collection of `CompositeResourceDefinitions (XRDs)`.
 - the implementation of those schemas, defined as Crossplane `compositions`.
 - any dependencies your control plane has, such as on providers, composition functions, or configuration packages.
 - compositions functions, which are modules referenced by your compositions that define how to compose resources.